Multiplication Arrays Games

 The arrays may be a little confusing at first for our precious students.
 They need time playing with them, and being able to recognize what they are seeing.

-I created this FREE game to help students get practice playing with arrays, learn to see the fractional parts in them, and ultimately by able to multiply fractions with arrays.
+I created this FREE multiplying mixed numbers game to help students get practice playing with arrays, learn to see the fractional parts in them, and ultimately be able to multiply fractions with arrays.

 - Print off enough arrays for each child to have their own.

-- Laminate the boards or place in sheet protectors.
+- Laminate the boards or place them in sheet protectors.

-- Print off the game pieces and cut off.
+- Print off the game pieces and cut them off.